A new use for polio vaccine: Fighting brain tumors

 The Duke team tested 61 glioma patients over five years.
 They all had grade IV gliomas, a group of brain tumors that includes glioblastoma.

-These patients have a “dismal” diagnosis, the Duke team wrote in the New England Journal of Medicine.
+These patients have a “dismal” prognosis, the Duke team wrote in the New England Journal of Medicine.
 “There is currently no effective therapy.”

 Standard treatment of brain tumors includes surgery if the tumor is somewhere reachable; chemotherapy; and radiation.
 But if the tumor is aggressive, it’s usually fatal.